BernhardPosselt/pf2e-kingmaker-tools/docs/structure-rules.md

 * **increaseResourceDice**: optional, key is either **village**, **town**, **city** or **metropolis** and value is a number that increases resource dice gained each turn
 * **ignoreConsumptionReductionOf**: optional, a structure id that is removed from consumption reduction in a settlement
 * **consumptionReductionStacks**: optional, if true, all structures with the same name in a settlement add up their consumption reduction
+* **maximumCivicRdLimit**: optional, increases the limit of RD gained by Town, City and Metropolis RD settings